What is vestibulodynia?

 Vestibulodynia is diagnosed when a woman describes pain in the entrance to the vagina when the affected area appears normal and treatment of infection has failed.
 Vaginismus is diagnosed when tight pelvic muscles are found on internal examination.

-Thorough skin and gynaecological examination, lower vaginal swabs for bacteria and yeasts, and skin biopsy may be performed but are unhelpful.
+Thorough skin and gynaecological examination, lower vaginal swabs for bacteria and yeasts, and skin biopsy may be performed but are generally unhelpful.
+There are several reports of increased numbers of nerve fibres within the affected epithelium.

 It may be important that examination is carried out when symptoms are present, as signs of an active skin disorder may be subtle, especially recurrent fissuring of the posterior fourchette.